-

 Science and Technology.

-From 3000
+From 3000 BC until

-BC until today - Essential
+Pdf - Essential

-Facts on the History of Hyperthermia pdf
+Facts on the History of Hyperthermia

-Macaque monkeys
+Macaque

-enjoying natural hot spring
+monkeys enjoying natural hot

-hyperthermia in Jigokudani, Japan.
+spring hyperthermia in Jigokudani, Japan.

-Japan, China and Germany:
+Japan, China, and

-Japanese and Chinese researchers have both
+Chinese researchers have both

 conducted extensive work in the far infrared

 field over the past 30 years.
-The research on
+The research

-hyperthermia in Japan was begun by the
+on hyperthermia in Japan was begun by the

 Hyperthermia Study Group in 1978.
-In 1984, the
+In 1984,

-Japanese Society of Hyperthermic Oncology
+the Japanese Society of Hyperthermic

-(JSHO) was established.
+Oncology (JSHO) was established.

-"Compared to other countries, Japan has the
+"Compared to other countries,

-highest number of hyperthermia equipment
+Japan has the highest number of hyperthermia

-installed, and the most doctors involved in
+equipment installed, and the most doctors

-hyperthermia therapy.
-The main reasons for the
+involved in hyperthermia therapy.
+The main

-advanced state of hyperthermia research in
+reasons for the advanced state of

-Japan include the development of excellent
+development of excellent heating equipment,

-heating equipment, high membership in JSHO,
+high membership in JSHO, grant-in-aid by the

-grant-in-aid by the Japanese government, and
+Japanese government, and coverage by

-coverage by insurance for this form of
+insurance for this form of therapy." - PubMed

-German physicians and hperthermic oncologists
+German physicians and

-have been recommending and using whole-body
+recommending and using whole-body

 hyperthermia therapy for over 70 years with